darshanshenoy/pinsec_assignment/README.md

   --contract-file data/Contract_File.csv \
   --market-data-file data/One_Day_Data_For_Simulaion.pkl \
   --strategy straddle \
+  --max-daily-loss 100000 \
   --debug
 ```

 - `--strategy` accepts `straddle` or `mean_reversion`.
 - `--debug` is optional; when supplied it prints detailed logs.
 - `--underlying` defaults to `NIFTY`, but you can pass another symbol if your contract file has it.
+- `--max-daily-loss` (optional) stops trading once the realised + unrealised loss exceeds the specified amount.
+- After each run a CSV report is saved under `logs/` containing every trade plus the day’s peak margin usage.

+> **Margin model:** the simulator reserves margin equal to 15% of trade notional (`abs(price) * quantity`).
+Adjust the `margin_rate` parameter in `Simulator` if your interviewer specifies a different haircut.

 ## End-to-End Flow